Loading pose estimation model

 MoveNet Thunder · runs entirely in your browser

-Step 1 -- Select athlete sex for grading ranges
+Step 1 -- Select athlete gender for grading ranges

 Male